“It’s a dangerous business, Frodo, going out your door.”

 Lawn Care

-Other tips for a healthy lawn:
+Other Tips for a Healthy Lawn

 - Use the mulch setting.
 The lawn clippings break down fast (clippings don’t become thatch) and recirculate nitrogen into your soil reducing the need to do more costly fertilizer applications.